All Products

 Specifies whether to perform a dry run.
 Valid values:

-• true: performs a dry run.
-The system checks the request for potential issues, including missing parameter values, incorrect request syntax, and service limits.
-If the request fails the dry run, an error message is returned.
+• true: performs a dry run without creating custom routing type endpoint groups.
+The system checks the required parameters, request format, and business limits.
+If the request fails the dry run, the corresponding error message is returned.
 If the request passes the dry run, the DryRunOperation error code is returned.

 • false (default): sends a normal request.
-If the request passes the check, the HTTP 2xx status code is returned and the endpoint groups are created.
+If the request passes the check, an HTTP 2xx status code is returned and the custom routing type endpoint groups are created.

 false